Scale your data platform

 04

-Controlled cutover to Fabric with zero downtime.
-We train your data engineering team on Fabric administration and your BI developers on Direct Lake and Copilot - then hand over full documentation and a 30-day support window.
+A controlled cutover with no downtime.
+We train your data engineers on Fabric administration and your BI developers on Direct Lake and Copilot, then hand over full documentation and a 30-day support window.

 Live Cutover